Deleting Assets

 How to Delete an Asset

 - Click OK to confirm.
 The asset is permanently removed from the database.
+Note: full disposals and permanent deletions also dispose of any child assets whose relationship to the parent has "Moves With Parent" selected.

 Warning: Deletion is irreversible.
 The asset record, its full change history, all related transactions, and any parent-child relationships are permanently removed.
 The only recovery method is restoring from a database backup.
 Always confirm you are deleting the correct records before clicking OK.